pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 2. Fill in the name you wish to publish your new :term:`PyPI project <Project>` under
-   (the ``name`` value in your ``setup.cfg`` or ``pyproject.toml``), the GitHub repository owner's name (org or user) and repository name and the name of the release workflow file under the ``.github/`` folder, see :ref:`workflow-definition`.
+   (the ``name`` value in your ``setup.cfg`` or ``pyproject.toml``), the GitHub repository owner's name (org or user), and repository name, and the name of the release workflow file under the ``.github/`` folder, see :ref:`workflow-definition`.
-   Finally add the name of the GitHub Actions environment (``pypi``) we're going set up under your repository.
+   Finally, add the name of the GitHub Environment (``pypi``) we're going set up under your repository.
    Register the trusted publisher.
-3. Now, go to https://test.pypi.org/manage/account/publishing/ and repeat the second step, but now enter ``testpypi`` as the name of the GitHub Actions environment.
+3. Now, go to https://test.pypi.org/manage/account/publishing/ and repeat the second step, but this time, enter ``testpypi`` as the name of the GitHub Environment.
 4. Your "pending" publishers are now ready for their first use and will create your projects automatically once you use them for the first time.